-The global COVID-19 pandemic had an impact on many services and the OWA was no exception.
-During 2020-2021, the OWA kept providing service to clients and the general public and staff continued working.
-Although we were not able to take walk-in clients and in-person interaction with clients were greatly restricted, we were able to continue to meet, connect and communicate with clients and move cases forward.
-In order to maintain our services, we had to adapt very quickly and accelerate the use of technology.
-As a result, staff were required to adapt to rapid change and learn new technology and skills in a very short timeframe.
-As in many workplaces, the rapid pace of change and uncertainty was a challenge, but staff approached them with dedication and professionalism.
+The global COVID-19 pandemic continued to have an impact on many services and the OWA was no exception.
+During 2020-2021 and into this fiscal, the OWA kept providing service to clients and the general public and staff continued working.
+Although we were still unable to take walk-in clients and in-person interaction with clients were greatly restricted, we were able to continue to meet, connect and communicate with clients and move cases forward.
+Staff are now adjusting to a more hybrid model and this will continue to change and evolve into 2022-2023.

 The OWA was also affected by impacts of the pandemic on our system partners.
 OWA's work is inextricably linked to the systems, procedures and capacity of our system partners to process, hear, and decide claims and appeals.
 As their operations were impacted by the pandemic, OWA had to react and quickly adjust to changes in how they were conducting their businesses.
-For example, we had to rapidly switch from using paper WSIB files to digital ones, which required creating new internal procedures, setting up a secure storage platform and training staff on new software and advocacy skills.
-Flexibility was also required as in-person hearings were moved to online and telephone formats.
+Prior to the pandemic, the OWA was working with system partners to move towards a more electronic based model.
+However, this was put in place much quicker than anticipated.
+Newly developed processes will remain in place moving forward and the OWA remains flexible as the situation continues to change.